What causes varicose veins? Understanding the underlying factors

 Key causes and risk factors

-• Genetics: If one or both of your parents had varicose veins, your own risk is significantly higher.
+If one or both of your parents had varicose veins, your own risk is significantly higher.

-Discover helpful strategies in our guide on how to avoid varicose veins.
+For practical steps that may help reduce strain on your veins, see our guide on how to avoid varicose veins.

 Are all varicose veins visible?